nabto/edge-esp32/README.md

-# Nabto Edge ESP32 Integration (BETA)
+# Nabto Edge ESP32 Integration

 This repository includes examples of how to make a Nabto Edge integration using the esp32.
 For a general introduction to Nabto Edge, please see https://docs.nabto.com as well as the [integration guide](https://docs.nabto.com/developer/guides/concepts/integration/intro.html).

 ## examples/thermostat

-The thermostat example is a port of the thermostat found in the Nabto Edge Embedded SDK.
+The thermostat example is a port of the thermostat example found in the Nabto Edge Embedded SDK.

 ### Using the Thermostat example